 The representative is responsible for the care and maintenance of estate property, treating it with even greater care than his or her own property.
 The representative is able to sell any property that is perishable or would deteriorate in value during the Tennessee or South Carolina probate process.

 As you can see, being a representative is a big, big job.
 Consequently, he or she can be removed if proven to have been guilty of any gross misconduct or mismanagement in the role of representative.
 The representative may be subject to a suit for breach of fiduciary duty.
 Along the way, there are taxes to be paid and returns to be filed, along with many other details.

 It’s okay to ask for help.

 So you see, there is more than a little pressure on the personal representative.
-As a result, it is essential that the representative work in concert with Adam O’Dell or Olivia Park, experienced probate attorneys to guide the representative or beneficiaries during this process … and avoid all of the hidden landmines.
+As a result, it is essential that the representative work in concert with a Charleston, Greenville or Nashville probate attorney, who will guide the representative or beneficiaries during this process … and avoid all of the hidden landmines.